Sepsis

 • Take care of chronic or other health conditions that need regular medication or other treatment.

-• Receive all the vaccines that the CDC says you should get, including the COVID-19 vaccine and boosters.
+• Receive all of the vaccines that the CDC says you should get, including the COVID-19 vaccine and boosters.

 • Follow good hygiene practices and wash your hands often.